zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-8/stackalloc-in-nested-expressions.md

 # Stackalloc in Nested Expressions

 The `stackalloc` operator allocates a memory block in the stack.
-A memory block is created during the execution of the method and it is automatically deleted when the method is returned.
+A memory block is created during the execution of the method, and it is automatically deleted when the method is returned.

- - The `Span<T>`, `ReadOnlySpan<T>`, and `Memory<T>` are `ref` `struct` instances that are guaranteed to be allocated on the stack, and therefore won't affect the garbage collector.
+ - The `Span<T>`, `ReadOnlySpan<T>`, and `Memory<T>` are `ref` `struct` instances guaranteed to be allocated on the stack, and therefore won't affect the garbage collector.
  - Using `Span`, it was also possible to avoid declaring the stackalloc statements that are directly assigned to `Span` or `ReadOnlySpan` as `unsafe`.

 In C# 8.0, if the result of a `stackalloc` expression is `Span<T>` or `ReadOnlySpan<T>`, you can use the stackalloc expression in other expressions as shown in the below example.